Sarah0215/deep-learning-challenge/README.md

 ### Step 2: Compile, Train, and Evaluate the Model
 ### Step 3: Optimize the Model
 ### Step 4: Write a Report on the Neural Network Model
+Please find Deep-Learning_Challenge_Report.pdf
 ### Step 5: Copy Files Into Your Repository
+Please find AlphabetSoupCharity_Optimization.h5 for the model, and Starter_Code.ipynb for the notebook.